S-matrix bootstrap in 3+1 dimensions: regularization and dual convex problem: A few numerical results

 To show the power of the method further, we consider $\cF=\max F(s_0,s_0,4-2s_0)$, with $0<s_0<4$ whose result have been displayed in fig.\ref{fig3} in section \ref{intro}.
 The primal data points were obtained by using basis functions as described in section \ref{basis}.
 The lower curve is done with $8\times 8$ coefficients for the double dispersion, $100$ coefficients for the single dispersion and checking unitarity up to $\ell_\mathrm{max}=10$ at $100$ values of $s$.
 The upper red curve is $10\times 10$ coefficients for double dispersion and $300$ for single, checking unitarity at $300$ points for $\ell_\mathrm{max}=20$.
 To check we also run $100$ interpolation points (for single and double dispersion relation) which agreed with the lower curve.
 This is because the pole at threshold is in the s-wave and can be reproduced from the single dispersion relation with enough coefficients.
 In general running $100$ interpolation points should be better.
 The dual (green points) was run using 512 interpolation points and using partial waves up to $\ell_{\mathrm{max}}=12$.
-Finally, the blue line is the result of including a pole.
+Finally, the blue line is the result of including a pole\footnote{In fact, from the numerical results that include a pole, it appears that the amplitude is the same along the curve, that is, the maximum is attained at all these points by the same function.
+However we were not able to derive this fact analytically so we present it as an interesting idea for future work suggested by the numerics.
+We thank the referee for pointing out this possibility.}.
 We can see that the primal and the dual bracket that line.
 Even if we did not have the blue line, we are still assured that the program is converging from above and below.
 The black diamonds are the pioneering results of Lopez and Mennessier in \cite{LM} where upper bounds were found by a somewhat different method.
 When $s_0=t_0\rightarrow 0$ and $s_0=t_0\rightarrow 4$, numerically we observe a divergence $\cF_{\mathrm{max}}\sim \frac{1}{\sqrt{s_0}}$ and $\cF_{\mathrm{max}}\sim \frac{1}{\sqrt{4-s_0}}$ respectively and we also find a minimum at the symmetric point $s_0=t_0=u_0=\frac{4}{3}$ where $\frac{\pi}{4}F(\frac{4}{3},\frac{4}{3},\frac{4}{3})\simeq 2.6613$.
 This value at the symmetric point agrees with the result in \cite{Paulos:2017fhb}, we just observe that it is the minimum of the blue curve.